Ackee-Blockchain/wake/docs/testing-framework/overview.md

 title: Development and testing framework
 ---

-Woke development and testing framework is a Python-based framework for testing and deploying Solidity smart contracts.
+Wake development and testing framework is a Python-based framework for testing and deploying Solidity smart contracts.
 It utilizes `pytypes`, Python equivalents of Solidity types, to simplify writing scripts and easily discover typing errors.

 ## Features